Griddy Boards

 said they rarely engage in conversations with others.

-These findings reinforced the need for a low-pressure, shared activity that could help students connect naturally, without relying on language, confidence, or existing social groups.
+These findings highlighted a clear need for low-pressure, shared activities that allow students to connect without relying on language, confidence, or existing social groups.

-These findings reinforced the need for a low-pressure, shared activity that could help students connect naturally, without relying on language, confidence, or existing social groups.
+These findings highlighted a clear need for low-pressure, shared activities that allow students to connect without relying on language, confidence, or existing social groups.

 By bringing together insights from both the survey and interviews, we identified three key themes that shaped the final design.